 Reading has a high profile throughout the school.
 We are constantly trying to improve the provision of library books to foster an interest in reading for pleasure and we hold an annual Book Fair to raise funds to extend our range of stock.
 A central library of fiction and non-fiction has been established and each classroom has a fiction library, which provides interesting materials for all abilities.
-All classes are able to visit our school library regularly in order to refresh their stock of books in class libraries.
+All classes visit our school library regularly in order to refresh their stock of books in class libraries.
+Several classes undertake regular visits to our local library at Baillieston where they can choose peop fiction research and build up computer coding skills.